 If you have a ski pass for the area you can use all the cable cars and the lifts without any extra cost.
 You shouldn’t miss the chance!

-If you are visiting for just a day, you have to buy a return cable car ticket which at the moment costs 89 CHF per person.
+If you are visiting for just a day, you have to buy a return cable car ticket.
+At the moment of publishing it costs 89 CHF per person.
 Kids under 6 are free and under 15 pay half the price.
 As everything in Switzerland, it’s not cheap and I don’t know if we would have done it if it wasn’t included in the price of our ski pass… On the other hand, almost all of the experiences on the mountain are included in this price.
 Mount Titlis Rotating Cable Car, the Cliff Walk, the Suspension Bridge, and the Glacier cave are all free of charge.
 The Ice Flyer costs an additional 12 CHF.
+Here you can find more practical information for visiting Titlis.

 What you need to know when visiting Mount Titlis